 - confirmation of the previous use of the premises

-- details of the proposed operation, including which parts of the building/land will be used and the proposed hours of operation
+- details of the proposed operation.
+These include the parts of the building/land to be used and the proposed hours of operation

 - date you propose to start and end the take-away operation.
-The government has permitted such use up until 23 March 2021.
+The government has allowed such use until 23 March 2021.

 The new legislation allows businesses to run in this way until the 23 March 2021.
 The new use must stop before this date.

 If you want to run beyond this date, you must submit a planning application.
-You must propose the continued use of the premises as a takeaway, well in advance of 23 March 2021.
+You must propose to carry on using the premises as a takeaway, well in advance of 23 March 2021.

-Unfortunately, if you are not currently operating as a lawful pub, restaurant or café, you cannot take advantage of this .
-You will need to apply for planning permission as usual.
-In addition to this, there may be conditions attached to previous planning permissions, which will either restrict or prohibit your ability to benefit from these rights.
+Unfortunately, if you are not currently operating as a lawful pub, restaurant or café, you cannot use this change.
+You must apply for planning permission as usual.
+As well as this, there may be conditions attached to previous planning permissions.
+These may either restrict or stop you using these rights.